Home Heat Pump Guide

 Can a heat pump heat a draughty house?

 Yes, but it will cost more to run.
-A heat pump sized for a draughty home will be larger (and more expensive to buy), and it will consume more electricity because it has to replace constantly escaping heat.
+A heat pump sized for a draughty home will be larger (and more expensive to buy), and it will consume more electricity.
 Draught-proofing before installation is strongly recommended.

 How much does draught-proofing save on heat pump running costs?